Park Capital Improvements

 The City recently completed an extensive outreach process to confirm the Master Plan concept for La Palma Park that was initially created in 2016.
 Neighborhood residents expressed a desire for a park that is safe and beautiful.
 The revised Master Plan reflects this desire and incorporates the recreation features most desired by residents.
-This updated plan will be used to seek State Proposition 68 funding.
+This updated plan will be used to seek funding.

 Maxwell Dog Park

 Multiple community meetings were held at Haskett Library to share the draft designs and obtain feedback.
 During those meetings, the community requested additional amenities such as agility equipment, strategically located trees, landscape buffers, and signage, etc. The above image is the final Master Plan that was developed as a result of public input and was approved by the Parks and Recreation Commission in March 2019.
 We are currently furthering the planning and design process which includes developing Construction Documents and submitting applications for construction permits.

 Oak Canyon Renovation